Severson-Group/eMach/docs/source/getting_started/tutorials/analytical_machine_opt_tutorial/index.rst

 Step 3: Add Constraints Step
 ------------------------------------------
-The following class defines an additional ``EvaluationStep`` introduced in the `previous tutorial <https://emach.readthedocs.io/en/latest/getting_started/tutorials/toy_opti/index.html>`_.
+The following class defines an additional ``EvaluationStep`` introduced in the :doc:`analytical machine design tutorial <../analytical_machine_des_tutorial/index>`.
 This step is designed to check if the tip speed of the rotor exceeds an upper bound.
 This class introduces a new tool: the ``mo.InvalidDesign`` exception.
 This is an exception which is defined in the ``mach_opt`` repository, which when raised will exit the evaluation process in the ``fitness`` method of the ``MachineDesignProblem`` class and return back large objective values.
 This effectively acts as a death penalty constraint for the optimization, and allows for designs to be discarded during the evaluation process.
 Copy this code into the python file near the other ``EvalutationSteps``.

 .. code-block:: python